tpoindex/tsp/docs/install.md

 ## Requirements

+TSP can be used with C/Tcl and/or JTcl.

 ### JTcl

 JTcl 2.8.0+ is required.  http://github.com/jtcl-project/jtcl/releases

 JTcl includes the *parser* and *hyde* extensions, so no other extensions are required.
-TSP will likely be included in future versions of JTcl.

 ## C/Tcl